TUDelft-books/FAIR4TU_Submission_Help/book/software_deposit_features/git_integration.md

 7. Copy `git push 4tu --all` and `git push 4tu --tags` (2nd command) and paste them in the terminal window.
 Press enter.

-8. Copy `git remote remove 4tu` (3rd command) and paste it to terminal window.
+8. Copy `git remote remove 4tu` (3rd command) and paste it in the terminal window.
 Press enter.

 9. In ‘Git repository files and branches,’ click the ‘refresh’ (🔄) button to see changes.